Megarushing/maltego-btc/README.md

 Installation:
 - Install Maltego in your computer https://www.maltego.com/ce-registration/
 - Install Blockchain.info Transform by Paterva in the Transform Hub of your maltego
-- Download binary from https://github.com/Megarushing/maltego-btc/releases and save it in /usr/local/bin/
+- Download binary from https://github.com/Megarushing/maltego-btc/releases and save it in `/usr/local/bin/` on mac, or in Windows `C:\maltego-btc\`
-- In the terminal do `chmod +x /usr/local/bin/maltego-btc`
+- In the Mac Terminal do `chmod +x /usr/local/bin/maltego-btc`

 OR To Compile from sources
 - Install GoLang